 Medicare provides up to 6 rebates per annum for the treatment of port wine stains, depending on the area involved.
 Most patients will reach what is known as the safety net threshold after 1-2 treatments.
 Reaching the Medicare safety net allows you to claim up to 80% of out of pocket expenses.

-In many cases safety net patients pay an out of pocket cost of between $85- 220 per laser session.
+Safety net patients can possibly receive a $129 rebate from Medicare.
 The number of laser sessions will depend on many factors such as depth of port wine stain, location, age of patient, and skin colour.

 *All surgery and laser therapy is conducted in our Specialist Laser and Operating suites at Westside Dermatology.